fresheneesz/bip-efficient-bitcoin-vaults/bbv/bip-beforeblockverify.md

    1. The specified block height has not been reached
    2. The specified block height has been reached, but a reorg is still possible with a significant likelihood.

+### UTXO Quieting Period

+A UTXO that calls OP_BBV with a blockheight within 6 blocks of when it was confirmed may not be spent until the UTXO has at least 6 confirmations.

 ### Mempool Handling

 Mempool handling must consider a few possibilities: